How to fix a flat tubeless road bike tyre

 Tubeless valve stems have a removable core that you can take out to apply the sealant and replace once you’re done.
 You can purchase core-removers for this purpose, but a gentle hand and a set of pliers will work just as well.

 Using a sealant syringe or applicator bottle, squeeze the recommended amount of sealant into the tyre.
-Rotate the wheel gently to ensure that sealant covers the inside.
+Rotate the wheel gently to ensure that sealant covers the inside evenly.

 Pump it up!